The European Antitrust Review 2015 • Section 4: Country chapters

 - apply different conditions in equivalent agreements that put other companies in a disadvantageous position;

-- subject execution of agreements to the other party’s acceptance of additional obligations which are not related to the subject-matter of the agreement; and
+- subject execution of agreements to the other party’s acceptance of additional obligations that are not related to the subject matter of the agreement; and

 - substantially limit the competitiveness of other companies without justifiable reasons.